-Your home's value can fluctuate according to the market, but you can also increase its value by taking a few steps.
+Your home's value can fluctuate according to the wider market, but you can also increase its value by taking a few steps.
 Whether you simply want to have more equity or you hope to one day sell your property for a higher price, adding value to your home could be a worthwhile investment.

 You can add value to your home by making some home improvements, but in terms of what you spend and what you get back, you may not always get a great return on investment.

-If you are simply looking for extra value so you can sell your property in future, or if you are looking to release equity in your home to potentially remortgage to buy another home, then adding value can help with that.
+If you are simply looking for extra value so you can sell your property in future, or if you are looking to release equity in your home to remortgage to buy another home, then adding value can help with that.

 You can potentially add value to your home irrespective of market forces by making home improvements.
 This can be a slight risk as the amount you spend on, say, refurbishing your kitchen or converting your loft, might not always increase or even add the same value back on to your property.

-Build a conservatory
+Building a conservatory

 Refurbish the kitchen